Adri6336/gpt-voice-conversation-chatbot/README.md

 - Speak with GPT-3 outloud using Google's speech recognition tech

-- Bot will remember things about you if you close with the 'q' key
+- Bot will remember things about you if you close with the 'Q' key

 - See text GPT-3's replies as text in the terminal window.
 Most UTF-32 characters (like Chinese and Arabic text) will also be printed

 - Automatically save conversations to a file on your disk to help you keep track of what you've talked about

 - Save a custom preset to have an experience better suited for you and your needs

+- Customize the bot's name and behavioral preset